Dear R eaders:

 s

-hexagonal columns has to do with the cooling
+curious hexagonal columns has to do with the

-process in molten lava.
-Some parts of a lava
+cooling process in molten lava.
+Some parts of a

-flow cool before others.
-As they cool the rock
+lava flow cool before others.
+As they cool the

-they often form 120 degree angles which results
+meet they often form 120 degree angles which

-common.
-As to the overhanging billows, they are
+also common.
+As to the overhanging billows, they

 slowly, allowing gravity to shape the mass, not